-- Bottled beverages available at open food platforms and on Food Truck
+- Bottled beverages available at open food platforms

-- Prepackaged service ware and individual condiments will be available at food platforms.
+- Prepackaged service ware and individual condiments will be available

 - Diners should be mindful of stanchions and directional floor decals throughout all dining locations to help minimize bi-directional foot traffic.
 These will direct students on how to enter and exit dining locations.